Synth Kicks

 - Modulating the wavetable and position of your oscillator with the envelopes you used for pitch modulation will introduce the majority of variations in timbre.

-- Using parametric EQ with respect to your song.
+- You are using parametric EQ concerning your song.

-- Kicks designed this way produce a very wide range of frequency content.
-You will need to make room in them for a good balance when other instruments are introduced.
+- Kicks designed this way produce an extensive range of frequency content.
+You must make room in them for a good balance when other instruments are introduced.

-- Make OSC 1 a Sine by selecting the Sin-Squ wave and moving Wt-pos all the way to the left.
+- Make OSC 1 a Sine by selecting the Sin-Squ wave and moving Wt-pos to the left.

 - Go to the OSC tab.